-4. The "Enable Relay" button has been removed.
+4. In Deep Security Manager 10.3 or later, the "Enable Relay" button has been removed.
 Instead, go to "Relay Management".

 NOTE Disabling the relay feature on a Windows 10 agent can sometimes take more than ten minutes to complete.